chromatone/chromatone.center/content/shop/stickers/index.md

 cover: cover.jpg
 ---

+The stickers are satisfyingly durable and are cut in very optimized layouts.
+One sheet can cover many instruments, so you can share your set with friends.

 The first generation of instrument stickers consists of [OP-1 stickers](./op-1/index.md) and [Regular piano stickers](./piano/index.md).

 The [Universal stickers](./universal/index.md) and [A5 MAX](./a5max/index.md) are newer and more evolved and may be useful for more advanced music learners and teachers.